Ever wish you could soar over your challenges at work. Without feeling wiped out by niggling self-doubt.? If yes…

 You see, Jim’s problem was not really because he had lost his “old confident self.”
 In fact his old confident self was still there, buried beneath all the pressure and pain he was going through.

-Jim’s problem was that he'd been fooled by the blind man on motorway mind-set to think he had inbuilt coping skills.
+Jim’s problem was that the blind man on motorway mind-set fooled him to think he had inbuilt coping skills.

-As such he unintentionally failed to learn necessary skills that would have made him truly robust to face unexpected traumatic life events.
+As such he unintentionally failed to learn necessary skills.
+Skills that would have made him robust to face unexpected traumatic life events.

 Now, I met with Jim in therapy.